 Germany | Dir: Oliver Hirschbiegel

-One of the most authentic real-life based drama ever made, ‘Downfall’ is not just a history lesson, but a lesson in why certain histories should never be repeated.
+One of the most authentic real-life-based dramas ever made, ‘Downfall’ is not just a history lesson but a lesson in why certain histories should never be repeated.
 A staggeringly honest account of the last days of Hitler, this film will make you uncomfortable with its portrayal of an unflinchingly cruel man in shattered, broken and violent form.
-It asks some tough questions, while leaving the answers to viewer’s own judgements.
+It asks some tough questions while leaving the answers to the viewer’s own judgments.

 14. Amour (2012)